zotonic/zotonic/doc/manuals/cookbook/justenough-re.rst

 segment.
 Then build them back up.

-The hard part is confirming that your pattern will match all possible instances of the string segments you're interested in.
+The hard part is confirming that your pattern will match all possible instances of the string segments you’re interested in.

 RESOURCES
 ---------